Introduction to R and RStudioProject management in RStudioIntroduction to R

 Figure 5

-The axis labels x and y are not necessary, so we can turn them off by passing element_blank() to the relevant part of the theme() function.
+The axis labels x and y are not necessary, so we can turn them off by passing element_blank() to the axis.title argument in the theme() function.

 Figure 6